Chè Bánh Lọt Recipe

 • You can also shape the cendol using a potato ricer or a dedicated cendol maker if you can get your hands on one.

-• Once the cendol starts floating above the water, you should transfer them to an ice bath/cold water immediately.
+• Once the cendol starts floating above the water, you should transfer it to an ice bath/cold water immediately.

 • It’s important to keep the water cold to prevent your cendol from sticking together and losing its color.